cuthbertLab/music21/music21/documentation/source/about/about.rst

   Her website contains all these chorales in additional formats.
 Any discoveries we make regarding these chorales are done in her memory.

+* Walter B. Hewlett and Craig Sapp for support.

 * `Justin London`_ compiled and maintained the list of Second-Viennese row forms now available in serial.py.

+* `McGill University`_ ELVIS project for including the MEI parser.
+Special thanks to Julie Cumming, Andrew Hankinson, and Christopher Antila for contributing.

 * `Manuel Op de Coul`_ has kindly gave permission to use the Scala scale archive of nearly 4000 scales in music21.